rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/bootstrap-password.md

 ## Retrieving the Bootstrap Password

-The password is stored in the Docker container logs.
+The bootstrap password is stored in the Docker container logs.
 After Rancher is installed, the UI shows instructions for how to retrieve the password based on your installation method.

 <Tabs>
 <TabItem value="Helm">